- Will the Village remove a dead animal from my property?

 Who should I talk to and what do I need to do to hold a raffle?

 Before you hold a raffle, be sure to obtain a license from the Village Board.
 A license application can be downloaded Raffle License.
-Please note that the Board of Trustees meets on the 2nd and forth Monday of the month and all license applications must be received one week prior to the Board meeting.
+Please note that the Board of Trustees meets on the 2nd and fourth Monday of the month and all license applications must be received one week prior to the Board meeting.

 Call 654-8181, ext.
-2030 during normal business hours for information about payments, balances and other information regarding special assessments.
+2030 during normal business hours for information about payments, balances, and other information regarding special assessments.